Loading...

 AllianceBernstein Sustainable Global Thematic Fund (ATEYX)

-This fund is a combination of US-based companies and international companies dedicated to reaching the United Nations Sustainable Development Goals.
+This fund combines US-based and international companies dedicated to reaching the United Nations Sustainable Development Goals.

 Along with being ESG compliant, these goals focus on empowerment, climate change, and health.

-There are usually between 30 and 60 stocks in this fund at any given time, sourced from emerging markets and developed economies alike.
-They also cover a range of industries which further enables diversification.
+There are usually between 30 and 60 stocks in this fund at any given time, sourced from emerging markets and developed economies.
+They also cover a range of industries, which further enables diversification.

-There is a general balance between all sized-cap firms as well as both old and new companies.
-There is no minimum investment making this a solid ESG fund for new and seasoned veterans with larger portfolios.
+There is a general balance between large-cap firms and old and new companies.
+There is no minimum investment, making this a solid ESG fund for new and seasoned veterans with larger portfolios.

 1919 Socially Responsive Balanced Fund (SSIAX)

-When looking for shares, MSCI USA ESG Select ETF, 1919 Socially Responsive Balanced Fund comes to mind.
+When looking for shares, the MSCI USA ESG Select ETF and the 1919 Socially Responsive Balanced Fund come to mind.

 It also checks for ethical employment practices and general adherence to human rights guidelines.
-Any companies involved in the manufacture, procurement, or distribution of nuclear weapons are barred from being included in their funds.
+Any companies involved in manufacturing, procuring, or distributing nuclear weapons are excluded from their funds.

-Also, they limit the inclusion of companies to those that have 5% or less of their profits derived from the sale or production of tobacco products.
-The expense ratio of this fund is a bit higher than others on this list, but the performance and social responsibility make up for the cost.
+Also, they limit the inclusion of companies to those with 5% or less of their profits derived from the sale or production of tobacco products.
+This fund’s expense ratio is slightly higher than others on this list, but the performance and social responsibility make up for the cost.

 See Related: How to Measure Social Impact (Step-By-Step Guide)